Menu

 Access via rear courtyard (4 steps down).

-Kitchen with ceramic hob, electric oven, large fridge / freezer, full-size dishwasher, microwave.
+Kitchen with ceramic hob, electric oven, large fridge/freezer, full-size dishwasher, Nespresso Coffee Machine - Vertuo pods, microwave and washing machine in the tall cupboard.
 Dining space with seating for four.

 Conservatory with sofa, two armchairs, TV with freeview and views over farmland.